Luti people

-Luti people (لوطی), also known as Tushmal are a group of people in southwestern Lorestan and adjacent parts of Chaharmahal and Bakhtiari Province in Iran.
+Luti people (لوطی), also known as looti are a group in Iran.
 Luti people are considered outcasts, polluted and inferior by the general society and no numbers exist on their population.

-They speak Luri as first language but formerly spoke a distinct language called Darvishi or Lutiyuna which some Luti people have partially retained.
-It is unclear whether the Luti are related to Romanis.
+They formerly spoke a distinct language called Darvishi or Lutiyuna which some Luti people have partially retained.

 Etymology

 The etymology of the word 'Luti' is unclear, since it has had various meanings throughout history.
 The term was first used by 10th-century poet Kesa'i who equated the word to catamite.
 Rumi and Ubayd Zakani related the word to pederasty in the 13th- and 14th century, while Nasir Khusraw equated 'Luti' to "drinkers, thieves and whore-mongers".
 Moreover, Suzani Samarqandi warned that they could not be trusted in commercial affairs.
 In the 16th century, the term was also used to refer to a group of destitute dervishes and dervish-like entertainers who used intoxicating substances.
 The term would later in the 19th century refer to Robin Hood-types of bandits.